huguesdpdn/LocalStackExchange/README.md

 ```

 ## Advanced usage (NOT part of the installation chapter)
 You can use the `--clean` option to restart from scratch.
-I will remove all download, unzipped files, HTML files, databases, and launch jobs.
+It will remove all download, unzipped files, HTML files, databases, and launch jobs.
 Use it only if you are sure that you want to reset the whole machine:
 ```bash
 downloadInstallDeploy.sh --clean
 ```